-After 6 months, \pm 2 months, from the initial issuance of an AOC, a review/audit will be conducted on the operator's safety management system and quality system.
+After 6 months, $\pm$ 2 months, from the initial issuance of an AOC, an interim audit will be conducted on the operator's safety management system and quality system.
 This review will normally be conducted at the operator's San Marino office and will require the presence of the operator's Quality Manager and Safety Manager.
 They would be required to have access to all documentation regarding the SMS/Quality systems.
+The initial interim audit will review the operator's progress from being Phase 1 compliant (required for initial AOC issue) to Phase 2 compliance (required by the 1 year anniversary of AOC issue at the Base audit).